 “It’s Christmas.
 You should be with your loved ones.
 That’s where I’ll be.
 That’s where I’ll always be.”

-The father then approaches his own doorstep and goes inside to watch over his own family as an angel.
+The father then approaches his doorstep and goes inside to watch over his own family as an angel.
 His whole life is now about being with his loved ones forever.

-Later, at home, Michael (clearly dressed up to go to Midnight Service) comes to see Max.
+Later, Michael (clearly dressed up to go to Midnight Service) comes to see Max at home.

 “You’re going to midnight service?”
-Max questions in surprise.
+Max questions him in surprise.
 “You don’t believe in anything.”

-But has Max seen enough to change his mind and embrace the Christmas spirit even if he doesn’t believe in God?
+But has Max seen enough to change his mind and embrace the Christmas spirit for the first time even if he doesn’t believe in God?
 Has his best friend, Michael, influenced him in any way?
 Has Liz softened Max’s heart?

-The final scene of the episode, which brings me to the romantic moment of the week, is set with everyone at the midnight service.
-Everyone but Max that is.
-As “Oh, Come All Ye Faithful” is sung by the church choir, suddenly Max appears from the street walking toward the crowd.
+As “Oh, Come All Ye Faithful” is sung by the church choir, Max appears from the street, walking toward the crowd.

 He then takes her hand and holds it in his own.
 “I believe in you.”

-It’s a beautiful romantic Christmas moment; one that will always be one of my favorites.
+It’s a beautiful romantic Christmas moment of true love, one that will always be one of my favorites.

 What is your favorite romantic holiday moment in a Movie or TV show?
 Did you love the Roswell Christmas episode and this classic Max and Liz scene?
 Let me know in the comments!